tjustephen/ptp/README.md

 ### dataDirectoryPath and dataDirectoryMaxSize

-Prevent a torrent from downloading if it's downloaded size would increase the size of the directory at dataDirectoryPath beyond the limit in (GBs) set by dataDirectoryMaxSize.
+Prevent a torrent from downloading if it's downloaded size would increase the size of the directory at `dataDirectoryPath` beyond the limit in (GBs) set by `dataDirectoryMaxSize`.
 Both of these configs must be set.
 This **does not** take into account the size of currently downloading torrents, so it's advisable to set this slightly below your total max disk space to provide a small buffer.

 ### Discord notifications